andrwturk/AsyncRedux/README.md

 Lightweight Redux implementation using AsyncSequence

 ## Usage

-Let's say we make business logic for chat application
+If we were to develop the business logic for a messaging application.

 ```swift
 // Create feature state